takakishi/HEC_DS_ML_project/README.md

 ## File Descriptions
+- `data/data_raw/`: The folder stores the datasets provided at the Kaggle page.
+  - `training_data.csv`: The dataset used for training the models.
+  - `unlabelled_test_data.csv`: The test dataset for which the model predictions are generated.

 - `src/`: This directory contains all the source code used in this project.
   - `XXX.ipynb`: The main script for training the model and running predictions.
-  - `YYY.ipynb`: other code, not the best predictions but used in our table.
+  - `logistic_regression.ipynb`: The script for logistic regression.
+It does not produce the best predictions but it was our initial try.
+The results are presented in our table below.

-- `data/data_raw/`: The folder stores the datasets provided at the Kaggle page
-  - `training_data.csv`: The dataset used for training the models.
-  - `unlabelled_test_data.csv`: The test dataset for which the model predictions are generated.

-- `note/`
+- `model/`
-  - `EDA.ipynb`: An exploratory data analysis visualize and understand the dataset.
+  - This folder stores our models exported from our code in `src/`.

 ## Deliverables